Cybersecurity Job Demand: The Growing Need for Cyber Professionals

 The explosion of cybercrime has left companies struggling to keep up with attacks.
 In a 2021 survey by information technology (IT) services firm Insight, 78% of corporate IT professionals expressed a lack of confidence in their firms’ cybersecurity defenses.

 A key part of the problem is a shortage of trained professionals.
-Although 1,053,468 people worked in the field in the United States in 2021, 597,767 job openings were still available (Cyberseek, 2021).
+Although 1,129,659 people nationwide worked in the field in 2023, over 600,000 job openings were still available (Cyberseek, 2023).
 Worldwide, 3.5 million positions remain unfilled.

 In 2019, an official of the U.S. Department of Homeland Security (DHS) called the shortage of cybersecurity talent a national security risk.
 “We don’t have the talent regardless of whether it’s in the government or the private sector,” Jeanette Manfra, assistant director for cybersecurity for the department’s Cybersecurity and Infrastructure Security Agency (CISA), told a conference of the technology news site TechCrunch.
 “We have a massive shortage that is expected to grow larger.”

-The technology industry has begun working to fill those gaps.
+The technology industry has also begun working to fill the cybersecurity gap.
 IBM plans to train 150,000 cybersecurity workers by 2025, while Google has announced plans to train 100,000 for jobs in data privacy and security.